Paul Michael Stephani: Capture

-Trial and death
+Trial, confessions and death

 During Stephani's trial in the Simons murder case, Stephani's ex-wife, sister, and a woman who lived with him testified that they believed the hysterical caller revealing the attacks was Stephani.
 These observations alone were not enough to identify Stephani as the Weepy-Voiced Killer since the hysterical crying distorted the voice.
 Stephani was convicted of the Simons murder and of the attempted murder of Williams and was sentenced to 58 years.
-He died in prison in 1998 from skin cancer.